 After completing an accredited training program, individuals must pass a state licensing exam.
 Some states only require applicants to pass a written test.
 Other states use a practical test that requires the applicant to prove his or her skills by demonstrating treatments and techniques on a model or mannequin.
 The majority of states have separate licenses for barbers, hair stylists, cosmetologists and skincare workers, although some states combine multiple specialties under one license.

-The U.S. Bureau of Labor Statistics (BLS) predicted barbers, hairdressers and cosmetologists would see about a 10% increase in employment opportunities from 2014 to 2024.
-Also, the BLS reported that hairdressers, hair stylists and cosmetologists earned $28,770 on average per year in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicted barbers, hairdressers and cosmetologists would see about an 8% increase in employment opportunities from 2018 to 2028.
+Also, the BLS reported that hairdressers, hair stylists and cosmetologists earned $24,730 on average per year in May 2018.

 Job Options in Personal Care and Assistance